tytydraco/yessleep/out/I_went_home_to_bury_my_mother_But_she_wasnt_dead_PART_TWO.md

 Slave to a master that wouldn’t have him.

 The converted pressed closer.
 Breathing as one.
-I could it now.
+I could see it now.
 Everyone linked to the organism.
 They were its cells.

 “Katie.”

 All their mouths.
 A wave of sound.
-Then they shifting.
+Then they shifted.
 Clearing a path.

 From the sixth ring, Mom stepped forward.